The Biggest Mafia Cities

 Top Mafia Families of Every City

-At one point the Italian Mafia controlled the majority of the criminal world in America, especially during the early 1900s and well into the middle part of the 20th Century.
-Everything that included bootlegging, gambling, loansharking, unions and even narcotics.
+The Italian Mafia once controlled the majority of the criminal world in America, especially during the early 1900s and well into the middle part of the 20th Century.
+Everything that included bootlegging, gambling, loansharking, unions and even narcotics were under the Mafias control.

 The reign of the Mafia slowly began to develop as soon as Italians began arriving to the United States.
 To be clear, the vast majority of Italians were not involved any crime or identified as members of the Mafia.
 Many Italians, who arrived between the late 1800s and early 1900s from poor rural communities of southern Italy, just wanted a chance to earn as the communities that they left were plagued with poverty, famine, and very little opportunity.